Ravindransivam/web-essentials/content.en/w3c/establish-connection.md

 ---

-# Why TCP in the Handshake is important
+> Why TCP in the Handshake is important
 - **Reliability:** Sequence numbers ensure that all data is received and reassembled in the correct order.
 - **Error Checking:** Acknowledgments and checksums verify data integrity.
 - **Congestion Control:** TCP adapts to network conditions to avoid overwhelming the network.

-This process underpins the reliability and security of web communications.